Environmental Club

 Western Environmental Watch:

-W.E.W. is a club dedicated to addressing on-campus environmental issues
+W.E.W. is a club dedicated to addressing on-campus environmental issues and creating a greener campus.

 Contact person: Cassandra Howe - 676-1309;